• Share this on:

 Some food processing companies in developing countries employ a larger share of migrant workers than other industries.
 Migrant workers often work long hours in difficult conditions.
 Companies can establish fair labour practices for this workforce that reflect the local living wage, working hours and safety protocols.

-The ISO 26000 standard was developed to help improve the social responsibilities that are relevant to their vision.
-It identifies seven core subjects and issues related to social responsibility:
+The ISO 26000 standard identifies seven core subjects and issues related to social responsibility:

 One way of being socially responsible is to take care of the local community.
 Palestine-based cooperative Canaan Fair Trade does this in its own community, by working with more than 1,000 artisan family farms in 43 villages.
 To promote social justice, Canaan uses fair trade principles such as full direct payment, fair prices for farmers and purchase guarantees.
 The company exports processed products like almond pesto, carob syrup and wild caper tomato tapenade.

 Companies can implement fair trade principles even without certification.
-The World Fair Trade Organization (WTFO) published ten fair trade principles in 2017 that can guide you in becoming a fair trade business.
+The World Fair Trade Organisation (WTFO) published ten fair trade principles that can guide you in becoming a fair trade business.
+This fits well with a strategy to make socially responsible products more accessible and affordable in all consumer segments.

 Figure 1: What are fair trade, fairtrade and free trade?